Myth of the spat-on Vietnam veteran: Online stories

 In February 2007, Jack Shafer, writing in Slate, appealed to anyone who could "point me to a documented case of a returning Viet vet getting spat upon".
-He received 62 postings from people claiming to be Vietnam veterans, 39 of whom said, yes, it happened to them, while 19 others reported witnessing spitting incidents.
+He received 62 postings from people claiming to be Vietnam veterans, 39 of whom said it happened to them, while 19 others reported witnessing spitting incidents.
 Shafer observed that many of the "spit assaults" supposedly took place at San Francisco Airport and yet none resulted in a cop or reporter being called after a fistfight.
 He also asked, "Why does it always end with the protester spitting and the serviceman walking off in shame?
 Most servicemen would have given the spitters a mouthful of bloody Chiclets instead of turning the other cheek like Christ.
 At the very least, wouldn't the altercations have resulted in assault and battery charges and produced a paper trail retrievable across the decades?"
 Lembcke followed, and even weighed into the online debate that ensued.
 He called it "the largest single data set we have for the study of the spitting stories" since Greene's book.
 He again observed "exaggeration and clichés" with gender and sexual themes.
 He pointed out, for example, stories of multiple spittings, including one veteran's claim of being spat on "two and three times per day" at Colorado State University.
 Many of the spitters were also "female or male hippies", as in one story about a group of GIs who had to be "escorted through the San Francisco airport by cops" as a mob of "long hairs" threw "bags of feces on us, eggs, & other trash at us."
 Among the group of "long hairs" was a filthy girl holding a dog in an American flag while giving it a "blow job."
 Again, no credible, documented or documentable cases emerged, and no attempt to verify whether the responses were from actual Vietnam veterans.